Author Guidelines

 Copyright and Licensing

-- Authors retain copyright
+- Authors retain copyright to their work.

-- Published under CC BY-NC 4.0
+- Articles are published under the CC BY-NC 4.0 License.

 Qualifying Standards for Submission